 Clydesdale Bank PLC (including Yorkshire Bank) and the National Australia Bank Legal Group Action

 We are bringing a Legal Group Action against Clydesdale Bank PLC (including Yorkshire Bank) and the National Australia Bank.
-The banks are alleged to have acted fraudulently and dishonestly with respect to Fixed Rate Business Loans.
-The action is particularly relevant to businesses who have or had Tailored Business Loans (TBLs).
+The action is based on allegations that the banks acted fraudulently and dishonestly with respect to Fixed Rate Business Loans.
+It is particularly relevant to businesses who have or had Tailored Business Loans (TBLs).
 Importantly, because the action relating to fraud and dishonesty is different from mis-selling, you could still claim even if you have already complained about the loan.

 allSquare has teamed up with RGL Management who are leading the group action.
 The legal team involved in the group action is Michelmores LLP (a top 100 full service law firm with 68 partners and over 450 staff).

-The action also benefits from being fully funded by Augusta Ventures.
+The team has secured litigation funding so the action benefits from being fully funded by Augusta Ventures.

-Any business that has or previously had a Fixed Rate Business Loan from Clydesdale and Yorkshire Bank, particularly Tailored Business Loans.
-However, if you had a business loan with one of these banks and are not sure what type of loan it was, we would still encourage you to join.
-We can then check your eligibility.
+Any business that has or previously had a Fixed Rate Business Loan from Clydesdale or Yorkshire Bank, particularly Tailored Business Loans can sign up.
+However, if you you’re unsure what type of lending you had, we would still encourage you to join.
+We will then liaise with the bank to check what kind of lending you had and if you are eligible to join.
 Joining is free – you will only pay fees if the action is successful.

 Benefits of a Group Action

 We formed the Legal Group Action in an attempt to secure full and fair redress for affected businesses.
 While payouts will depend on each claimant’s circumstances, compensation could be significant.
-Litigation can be costly and daunting.
-Many small businesses may be put off by the risk of going it alone, hence the use of group litigation.
+Litigation can be costly and daunting, particularly for small businesses who may be put off by the risk of going it alone, hence the use of group litigation.

 By grouping businesses together under a single group action, the whole group can benefit from legal economies of scale, such as: